ElektraInitiative/libelektra/doc/TESTING.md

 ### Static Code Checkers

 There is a number of static code checkers available for all kind of programming languages.
-The following section show how the most common ones can be used with libelektra.
+The following section show how the most common ones can be used with `libelektra`.

 #### cppcheck